isaacnmm/pestpolicy-hugo2XX/content/posts/what-sticks-to-silicone-caulk/index.md

 layout: post
 ---

-Silicone [caulk](https://pestpolicy.com/can-you-paint-over-caulk-without-primer/) is a popular and versatile sealing material known for its rubber-like properties and high-temperature resistance.
+Silicone [caulk](https://pestpolicy.com/can-you-paint-over-caulk-without-primer/)is a popular and versatile sealing material known for its rubber-like properties and high-temperature resistance.
 However, due to its unique chemical structure, bonding silicone caulk to other materials can be challenging.

 In this section, we will explore the limited options for bonding silicone caulk successfully and provide insights into the importance of using the right adhesives for this purpose.